-Elders

-We deliberately use the term “Elders” to describe older members of our community.
+Elders: We deliberately use the term “Elders” to describe older members of our community.
 It is a term that connotes a degree of respect, and recognizes the value of an individual’s lived experience.
 Not all residents of long term care are necessarily “seniors,” however all have had unique lives and are worthy of dignity and respect.

 Rainbow Community/LGBT Community: The term Rainbow Community takes its name from the Rainbow Flag, an internationally recognized symbol of the Lesbian, Gay, Bisexual and Transgender (LGBT) Community.
 There are many acronyms used by, for and about our community, including GLBTTI2SQ* (gay, lesbian, bisexual, transsexual, transgender, intersex, two-spirit, queer & questioning).
 LGBT is the acronym most commonly used and is recommended by the style guides of the Canadian Press and the National Lesbian and Gay Journalists Association.
 The two terms are interchangeable and both acknowledge the diversity inherent within our “community of communities.”
 For more about the different communities that comprise the LGBT Community and about the Rainbow Flag, please use the alphabetical listings provided below.